 The repeat contribution profit margin also declined 260bps from 29.9% in FY21 to 27.3% in FY22.
 In H2 22, the repeat contribution margin hit a 4-year low of 26.3%.
 This is mainly due to higher fulfilment costs and raw material inflation.

-All three of the core drivers of WINE’s unit economics declined in H2 22.
+All three of the core drivers of WINE’s unit economics deteriorated in H2 22.

 These metrics are important as together they determine the marketing spend required to achieve a certain level of growth.
 This ‘replenishment spend’ flows through the income statement and is the marketing expenditure to replenish the contribution profit from churned customers.